A Potted History

 Ryelands prospered during the 1920s, with some 80 registered flocks.
 Ryeland sheep took a hefty 12 prizes at the 1922 Smithfield show!
 Growth in the breeding population continued (despite a small downturn during the Great Depression) into the 1940s.
 During this period, Ryelands were exported all over the globe, particularly to Australia and New Zealand, where affiliate breed societies were founded.
 The first Ryelands made it to New Zealand in 1903, and Australia in 1919.
 However, the end of the Second World War saw the beginning of a significant decline in Ryeland numbers.
 In 1952 there were only 40 Ryeland flocks remaining.
 By 1974, only 980 registered breeding ewes remained, a situation which caused it to be listed as rare by the then newly formed Rare Breeds Survival Trust.
 The combined efforts of the RBST, the Ryeland Flock Book Society and a band of dedicated breeders have turned around the breed’s fortunes.

-Today it is numerically healthy and has been reclassified by the RBST as a minority breed.
-The number of flocks has risen ,, but flock sizes are much smaller than previously, bearing out the fact that most Ryelands are now kept as “hobby” sheep, rather than as a commercial breed.
-The Ryeland Flock Book Society has in the region of 500 members made up of Ryeland and Coloured Ryeland breeders.
+Today it is numerically healthy.
+The number of flocks has risen, but flock sizes are much smaller than previously, bearing out the fact that most Ryelands are now kept as “hobby” sheep, rather than as a commercial breed.
+The Ryeland Flock Book Society has in the region of 800 members made up of Ryeland and Coloured Ryeland breeders.

 © The Ryeland Flock Book Society Limited